eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

 In both cases, users now must pass a direct object reference.
 This has the benefit of using the builtin Node.js module resolution system or allowing users to specify their own.
-There is never of question of where the modules will be resolved from.
+There is never a question of where the modules will be resolved from.

 #### Applying an Environment

-Unlike with `.eslintrc` files, there is no `env` key in `.eslint.js`.
+Unlike with `.eslintrc` files, there is no `env` key in `.eslint.config.js`.
 Users can mimic the behavior of `env` by assigning directly to the `globals` key:

 ```js
 const globals = require("globals");